Skip to main content

 You’re Not Weak — You’re Human

-That uneasy feeling in your stomach isn't a sign of failure; it's your body's way of letting you know when stress gets too much.
+That queasy feeling is your body’s signal that stress is building—calming stomach anxiety starts with acknowledging this connection, not judging it.
 A lot of people don't know this, but stress nausea is a lot more common than you might think.
 It doesn't mean you're "too sensitive" or "can't handle pressure."
 It just means that your mind and body are very connected, and your gut is reacting to stress in the same way that your heart races or your shoulders get tense.

 You are not the only one who feels this way.
 Many other people are going through the same thing, and healing starts with being kind to yourself, not being hard on yourself.
 Being tough on yourself won't help you get better; gentle, consistent care will.
 This could be a daily breathing practice, seeing a therapist, or just letting yourself rest.
 Your body isn't working against you; it's asking for help.
 Hear it.